 Isak is a stoner rock trio from Glasgow, Scotland.
-The group is made up of Joe McGarrity on vocals and guitar, Gregor Malcolm on bass, and Robert “Twigs” McLean drums.
+The group is made up of Joe McGarrity on vocals and guitar, Mark Tait on bass, and Robert “Twigs” McLean drums.
 The band has been producing riffy space rock since 2012 and just announced their first full length album, The Great Expanse, via their Facebook page.

 The Great Expanse will be a followup up to Isak EP, released in July, 2013, and EP2, which was released in January, 2018.
 The Great Expanse is a sonically compelling stoner rock album that will take you to the edge of space and beyond.
 The album tells the story of traveler journeying across the galaxy.
 As he embarks across the endless cosmos, he begins to wonder if he is alone or if he is being guided.
 More than half instrumental, but employing the sparse, melodic vocals in a focused and effective way, the album is the soundtrack to the traveler’s story.
 It unfolds dynamically over the course of 45 minutes and seven tracks.
 The record was recorded at 16 Ohm Studio in Glasgow, with Tommy Duffin of Cosmic Dead and John McBain of Monster Magnet completing the mastering.